osmcode/osmcode.github.io/_osmium_tool_manual/11_history.md

 ---
-chapter: 10
+chapter: 11
-title: Working with History files
+title: Working with history files
 ---

 Osmium can not only work with normal OSM data files, but also with history